pyeventsourcing/eventsourcing/README.md

 ## Overview

-This library can help you develop event sourced applications in Python.
+This library can help develop event sourced applications in Python.

 One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
 Another suggests event sourcing is a persistence